ujjwalsolankii/Ecommerce-Website/README.md

 ## [Live link](https://eccomerce-app.netlify.app/)

-- Skills Gained in this project
+## Skills Gained in this project
-    - Learned about Tailwind css and various properties of tailwind css.
+- Responsive Ecommerce Website Using HTML CSS & JavaScript.
 - Learned to make cards and mediaquery for responviveness.
+- Learn the fundamentals of web design.
 - Learned about positioning and allignment.
+- Modern CSS, including flexbox and CSS Grid for layout.
+- Modern CSS techniques to create stunning designs and effects.
+- How to use common components and layout patterns for professional website design and development.
+- Advanced responsive design using media queries.
+- Learned about positioning and allignment.
 - CSS and JAVASCRIPT how it works how their classes useed in different different scenerios.
 - i learn good amount of flex during the process of making this project responsive.
+- And Many More.
 ---

 ## Time taken to finish this project